jacob-hitchcock/VolleyVibes/README.md

-# DO NOT MAKE PUBLIC UNTIL YOU REMOVE CLUSTER PASSWORD IN SERVER BACKEND
 # VolleyVibes

 VolleyVibes is a web application designed to manage volleyball bjerring tournaments and player statistics.
 The frontend is built using React, and the backend is built with Node.js and Express, connecting to a MongoDB database to store data.